 The only negatives worth noting are the film’s rather forgettable supporting cast and a few confusing, or unclear plot points.
 The former is not necessarily bad, but everyone from Taye Diggs to Emily Watson to Sean Bean are burdened with somewhat one-dimensional characters.
 Their primary purpose is to provide either motivation or opposition for Bale’s character, and in that sense they work just fine, but with a rewrite or two they could’ve been much more.
 The latter problem concerns a few shady government maneuvers and guerrilla operations that aren’t well explained to the viewer.
-You sort of have to give the film the benefit of the doubt and just go with the flow toward the film’s final act, when the plot feels like it’s working fast to wrap up all loose ends.
+You have to give the film the benefit of the doubt and go with the flow toward the final act, when the plot feels like it’s working overtime to wrap up all loose ends.
 It’s also somewhat unclear how much Prozium is being consumed at the higher levels of the Tetragrammaton government, and the matter is never fully clarified by the story’s conclusion.

 All things considered, though, Equilibrium is a classy, violent action film that doesn’t forgo character development or thematic weight in favor of mindless action.
 This movie most definitely has a brain and ambition, though it’s unfortunate it doesn’t happen to get much credit for either.
 Equilibrium is more thought-provoking and thematically interesting than your usual Oscar-bait, and its further two or three times that worth in entertainment value.
 It’s a flick certainly worth your time if you’re either an action-fan or a Christian Bale-fan, and if you’re both, I can’t recommend it enough!

 SUMMARY & RECOMMENDATION: It’s not quite as smart as it wants to be, but it’s far smarter than most would assume, and it’s got amazing action and a stellar lead to boot.
 Though he’s rarely in a state of vulnerability, combat-wise, Bale’s emotional struggle and development feel powerful and heartfelt.
 He brings a level of class to this role that most B-level actors couldn’t muster and most A-list Oscar-nominees-to-be wouldn’t bother.
 Writer-director Kurt Wimmer encapsulates his action star and set-pieces within a memorable dystopian setting, smart location-cinematography, and effective set design.